How to Measure for Blinds Like a Pro

 For the best results allow your blind to overlap the edges of the recess by at least 35mm on each side - ensuring that you have enough space to accommodate the suggested overlap.

-Please note: exact measurements are not just the width of the fabric or material alone, but also include headrail fittings and controls for Roller Blinds only.
+Please note: exact measurements are not the just the width of the fabric or material alone, but also include headrail fittings and controls for Roller Blinds only.

 Replacing an existing blind